-- The name of their child or children
+- the name of their child or children

-- Their date of birth(s)
+- their date of birth(s)

-- Their full address (including postcode) of where they are staying.
+- the full address (including postcode) of where they are staying.

 Parents and carers should be aware that Kent County Council is currently undertaking admissions processes to finalise school spaces for Primary, Junior and Secondary schools for next year.
 This will impact children in the following age ranges: